hypo69/hypo/pytest/gemini - set 4/en/src/webdriver/firefox/extentions/test_extention/background.md

     pytest test_background.py
     ```

-This improved test suite is more robust and better demonstrates how to test asynchronous code, edge cases, and error conditions using `pytest` and mocking.
-Remember to adapt the mocking strategy to match the specific structure of your browser API interactions.
+This improved test suite is more robust and better demonStartes how to test asynchronous code, edge cases, and error conditions using `pytest` and mocking.
+Remember to adapt the mocking Startegy to match the specific structure of your browser API interactions.
 Crucially, if the real browser API returns promises, then you'd need to mock `asyncio` functions to handle asynchronous calls correctly.
 If that's the case, let me know, and I can provide a more complete example with await/async implementations.